diegomazala/tucano/doc/effectTutorial.md

 Using the Effect and Shader Classes       {#effect_tutorial}
 ===================================

-The Effect and Shader Classes hold the core GLSL applications.
+The [Effect](@ref Tucano::Effect) and [Shader](@ref Tucano::Shader) Classes hold the core of the OpenGL/GLSL applications.
-A typical application has a Class (that inherit from the Effect Class) that contains Shaders.
-Many Effects are multipass and contain many Shaders.
+A typical application has a Class (inheriting from [Effect](@ref Tucano::Effect)) that contains [Shader](@ref Tucano::Shader) objects.
+Many Effects are multipass and contain many shaders.

 It is possible to build an application without using the Effect Class at all, however there a few advantages in using the Effect:

-- Keeps all Shaders belonging to the same effect encapsulated
+- keeps all shaders belonging to the same effect encapsulated
-- Keeps all variables for the effect encapsulated
+- keeps all variables for the effect encapsulated
-- Keeps your application API simple
+- keeps your application API simple
-- Enables reloading all the effect's shaders with a single command
+- enables reloading all the effect's shaders with a single command
-- Enhances portability, to use the same effect in another application, only needs to include one header
+- enhances portability, to use the same effect in another application, only need to include one header

 # A simple example effect

-Let's say we want to create an effect called NormalMap.
+Let's look at a simple Effect from Tucano's Collection, the [NormalMap](@ref Effects::NormalMap).
 This effect renders a mesh using normals directions as color (normal map).
-We need only one Shader to create this effect.
+We only need one Shader to create this effect.

 First we create our class: